 Adjacent shrub or tree cover.
-These are patches of adjacent shrub or tree areas adjacent to pools.
+These are patches of shrubs or trees adjacent to pools.
 They provide shading, nutrient input, and potentially affect pool dry-down among other biogeochemical processes.
+This patch type can be found anywhere in the AA.

 Animal mounds and burrows.
 Many vertebrates make mounds or holes as a consequence of their foraging, denning, predation, or other behaviors.
 The resulting soil disturbance helps to redistribute soil nutrients and thus it influences plant species composition and abundance.
 To be considered a patch type there should be evidence that a population of burrowing animals has occupied the Assessment Area.
 A single burrow or mound does not constitute a patch.
+Animal mounds and burrows can be found both within the pools and in the surrounding upland that is included in the AA.

 Bare soil.
 Bare soil is any area at least $3m^2$ in size within a vernal pool system that has less than 5% cover of vegetation during the peak of the growing season.
 Rock outcrops do not qualify as bare soil.
+Bare soil areas must be at least $3m^2$ in one discrete area, small patches of bare soil that add up to $3m^2$ in aggregate do not count.
+This patch type should be located within pools or swales, not in the upland portion of the AA.

 Cobble and boulders.
 Cobble and boulders are rocks of different size categories.
 The long axis of cobble ranges from about 6 cm to about 25 cm.
 A boulder is any rock having a long axis greater than 25 cm.
 Submerged cobbles and boulders provide abundant habitat for aquatic macroinvertebrates.
 Exposed cobbles and boulders provide roosting habitat for birds and shelter for amphibians.
 They contribute to patterns of shade and light and air movement near the ground surface that affect local soil moisture gradients, deposition of seeds and debris, and overall substrate complexity.
+This patch type should be located within pools or swales, not in the upland portion of the AA.